Native Civic Power Initiative

 (White Earth Nation, Anishinaabe)

 Project Director for NCPI.
-Dawn brings two decades of experience in philanthropy, civic strategy, and Native-led organizing to the work of building coordinated infrastructure across Indian Country.
+Dawn brings two decades of experience in philanthropy, civic strategy, and Native-led organizing.
+Operations Director at the Tribal Funding Registry, and co-founder of In Our Ways Strategy Group.

 Judith Leblanc Aspect Ratio 318 243